andreas-pattichis/bodyct-luna23-ismi-trainer/README.md

 This project aimed to improve the LUNA23 baseline results for lung nodule analysis using advanced models.

+## Dataset Description

+The dataset originates from the Lung Nodule Analysis 2023 - ISMI educational challenge, evaluating algorithms for lung nodule analysis using chest CT images.
+It includes:
+- Training Set: 687 lung nodule images with pixel-level labels for segmentation and CSV file with labels for nodule type and malignancy.
+- Testing Set: 256 lung nodule images without labels, used for final evaluation.

+### Key Attributes:
+- Volume of interest (VOI): 128 x 128 x 64 voxels.
+- Nodule types: non-solid, part-solid, solid, and calcified (classes 0, 1, 2, and 3).
+- Malignancy risk: binary labels (0 for non-malignant, 1 for malignant).
+- Binary voxel-level labels: class 0 for background, class 1 for nodule.

 ## Repository Structure

 ### 1. Addressing Class Imbalance